renaissance-publishing/renaissance/content/chapters/35-module-monastery.md

 ### Location: Southlander's Market

 *Southlander's Market* is a small town of little more than one-and-a-half thousand people, mostly Humans and Ratfolk.
-The town is built around the *Hella High-Road*, which runs to *Weaver's Hold* higher in the Worldspine Mountains to the southweast, and out of the valley to the east.
+The town is built around the *Hella High-Road*, which runs to *Weaver's Hold* higher in the Worldspine Mountains to the southwest, and out of the valley to the east.
 As the name implies, it's the region's major market; what travellers that come usually do so by taking the road into the valley, and folk from the 'Hold, the 'Burrow, and the various hamlets in the region come to the market in *Southerlander's Market* to sell their wares.

 The town combines Dwarven, Human and Ratolk influences in its design.
-The town is roughly rectangular in design, running from east to west with the road; it's 9 blocks *east to west*, and only five blocks *north to south*.
+It is roughly rectangular in design, running from east to west with the road; it's 9 blocks *east to west*, and only five blocks *north to south*.
-It's surrounded by a wall, but it hasn't been well-maintained; it's been a long time since raiders came here.
+It's surrounded by a wall, but that wall hasn't been well-maintained; it's been a long time since raiders came here.

-Most of the buildings are constructed of timber—corner-joined, with the logs cut square, some faced with planks or plaster, some not.
+Most of the buildings are constructed of timber — corner-joined, with the logs cut square, some faced with planks or plaster, some not.
-A few of the nicer buildings are build of brick.
+A few of the nicer buildings are made of brick.
-Most have thick, thatched rooves.
+Most have thick, thatched rooves, to keep out the cold and winter snow.

-The valley isn't far enough north that the ground is permafrost—it thaws in springs.
+The valley isn't far enough north that the ground is permafrost — it thaws in the spring.
-A number of the buildings incorporate dug-out portions.
+A number of the buildings incorporate dug-out portions and basements.

 The city isn't wealthy; many of the people there are farmers and trappers.

+The *Southlander's Temple* and the *Council House* sit at the center of the town, facing each-other across the street.
+The town's *market square* runs two blocks in either direction around the center, opening up around the road.

+### Location: The Market

+The eponymous market of *Southlander's Market* sits at the center of the town, surrounding the *Temple* and *Council House* and opening up along the road to either side.
+The surrounding buildings have shops and store-fronts that open up onto the market.
+In better weather, these shops open up, and they are also joined in the market by at least a few travelling merchants; in the bitter cold and snow of winter, many of the shops close, and visiting merchants are few.

+Realistically, the major thing that the party can do here is *stock up* for the adventure ahead.
+Rations are easy enough to acquire; even half-closed, they can likely find someone to sell them cereals, smoked-meats and other foods fit for travel.
+They can also find stores that will sell them the equipment appropriate to the trip ahead — tents, nap-sacks, warm clothing, rope, and so on; this is best handled by having characters purchase a *Survival* skill-kit, or optionally adapt an existing skill-kit for extreme cold.
+Magical items are few, but characters can likely find useful devices for the region — *Lights*, *Heaters*, *Torques of Speaking* and *Warmblood Suits* are all available, although not in great supply.

+The party will find weapons and armor difficult to come buy — especially weapons that require large amounts of high-quality material or workmanship.
+Axes and quilted armors are available, but plate armor and broadswords are right-out.

+### Location: The Ceder Inn

+The Ceder Inn is located thirty paces outside the city wall, situated on the road into town.
+It consists of several buildings, all of timber constructions and painted bright red.
+The largest buildings are the main building and the barn; there is also a separate house for the Ceder-Inn family, a stables, a shed and a pair of saunas.
+The stables and inn are next to the road, with the saunas, shed, family-house and barn being behind them.
+*Covered paths* connects all of the buildings; the paths are dug half a *stride* into the ground, and have log walls and a thatch roof.

+The *saunas* are small, circular buildings with brick walls.

+The main inn consists of a large, central common-room, with a large stone hearth in the center.
+Some people sleep in the common-room, but there are also private rooms along one wall.
+(Some guests even choose to sleep in the lofts above the barn and stables.)
+The kitchen is an open structure accessed through the back; three walls are timber, but one wall is open, to allow the kitchen to ventilate in the summer.
+In winter, the kitchen's fourth wall is blocked with a large, heavy wool cover.

+The Ceder Inn is where the "quest-giver", Landlord Ceder-Inn, lives, so it's where the adventure is likely to start.
+Any PCs that aren't from the area may also be staying at the Ceder Inn.
+The inn mostly sells food; if the PCs need anything more than rations — or if they need a *lot* of rations — they'll need to travel to the *market* to equip.

 ### Location: Forge-and-Hearth Burrow